 Similar to discussing features, there are many options for what you want your watch to do for you.
 Are you an athlete who wants durability over everything?
-Are you an explorer who needs to know where you are all the time and is reliant on solar power to keep your watch going?
-Are you in the military, where all of the features will be helpful but you also need your watch to be subtle, non-reflective and with no light so that your position won’t be given away?
+Maybe an explorer who needs to know where you are all the time and is reliant on solar power to keep your watch going?
+Or maybe you are in the military, where all of the features will be helpful but you also need your watch to be subtle, non-reflective and with no light so that your position won’t be given away?
 There’s a lot to think about with Casio.
 As many watches they have, catered to so many areas, make sure you’re getting the one that suits your needs because with this brand, it would really be a waste not to.

 What is the Company Behind the Product?

 Casio is a Japanese multinational consumer electronics and commercial electronics manufacturing company.
 Along with watches, they also produce instruments, calculators, and more.
 Founded in 1946, Casio became well known for producing innovative wristwatches.
 They were one of the first companies to produce watches that displayed time in different time zones.
 Casio was always at the forefront of technological changes in watches, like beginning the use of quartz and, of course, G-Shock watches.